NillionNetwork/secretvaults-ts/README.md

 - **Pull requests**: Builds docs and posts a comment with artifact link
 - **Other branches**: Can be configured to deploy to subdirectories

-To enable GitHub Pages:
-1. Go to Settings → Pages in your GitHub repository
-2. Set Source to "GitHub Actions"
-3. The documentation will be available at `https://[username].github.io/[repository]/`

 ## Contributing

 We welcome contributions!
 Here's how you can get involved: